HUMBLEF0OL/bitpacker/README.md

-# Bitpacker - Huffman Compression Tool
+# FileSqueeze - Huffman Compression Tool

 This project implements a custom Huffman Compression Algorithm, designed to compress text-based files such as `.txt`, `.json`, `.docx`, and `.pdf`.
 It uses the Huffman coding technique to reduce the size of the text by encoding characters based on their frequency of occurrence in the source data.